mohammad-awad-ds/NLP-and-Spark-Project-for-Hatespeech-Detection/README.md

 # Natural Language Processing (NLP) Project
-Arabic language hatespeech detection using Spark and NLP concepts.
+Arabic language hatespeech detection in YouTube comments and Twitter posts using Spark, NLP, and Docker.